PIM and the changing face of Distribution

 But PIM’s golden record ensures that the core information is always consistent.
 It doesn’t matter whether the description is necessary for your own website or print.
 There is consistency across every channel.

 Staying ahead of the competition

-When you bear in mind that it’s not uncommon for distributors to manage 100,000 products at any time, and each description can include 150 attributes, product information management involves a lot of data.
+When you bear in mind that it’s not uncommon for distributors to manage 100,000 products at any time, PIM involves a lot of data.

-If distributors want to stay ahead of the competition, they need this data processing quickly – especially in fast moving industries, like fashion.
-Traditionally, compiling all this information would take an average of 45 days – due to the necessary checks and approvals involved.
-Using a new cloud-based PIM, however, this can be reduced to 10 days.
+If distributors want to stay ahead of the competition, they need this data processed quickly.
+This is especially important in fast-moving industries like fashion.
+Traditionally, compiling all this data would take an average of 45 days.
+Likely due to the necessary checks and approvals involved.
+But using a new cloud-based PIM can reduce the time to 10 days.

-One of the main reasons for this is that the latest PIM platforms automate workflow and flag up when actions are required from certain departments.
-For example, if there is a price attribute query, an automatic note would be sent to the pricing department.
+One of the reasons for this is that PIM platforms automate workflow and flag specific tasks for different departments.
+For example, a price attribute query would lead to an automatic note for finance.
 If this isn’t picked up by the right person within a specified period, an alert can then ask a manager to step in.

-It’s fair to say that managing product information is much higher up distributors’ priority lists than it was ten years ago.
-There wasn’t the same need for truly rich data then as the ecommerce market wasn’t anywhere near as competitive, diverse or as fast-moving.
+Managing product information is higher up a distributors’ priority list than it was ten years ago.
+There wasn’t the same need for rich data then.
+This is because the ecommerce market wasn’t anywhere near as competitive or fast-moving.

 But things have changed.
-If distributors want products to be found on search engines, they need to keep on top of increasingly detailed descriptions and make them more easily accessible.
-Without consistent information across the board, it will be difficult to expand your product range and keep your suppliers and consumers happy.
-Fortunately, the arrival of the latest generation PIM software has arrived – and it couldn’t be more timely.
+If distributors want products to show up in search engines, they need to create detailed descriptions.
+They need to make products easily accessible.
+Without consistent data across the board, it will be difficult to keep your suppliers happy.
+Fortunately, the arrival of the latest generation of PIM software is here.
+It couldn’t be more timely.